Dongguk-MAPS/MAPSDT/README.md

-       tree=None,                   	             # You can use pre-trained trees. split_portion=0.3,           		     # Decide the ratio of datasets. max_depth=5, 		    		     # The maximum depth of the tree.
+       tree=None,                   	             # You can use pre-trained trees. split_portion=0.3,           		     # Decide the ratio of datasets. max_depth=5, 		    		     # The maximum depth of the tree. fast_learning=False,			     # if True, the number of breakpoints for each attribute is 7.
        Genetic_Progrmmaing=False,    		     # You can use Genetic Programming for Feature Extraction. init_size=50,		     		     # If you use GP, set initial pool size. max_generations=50,          		     # If you use GP, set the maximum generations. save=True		    		     # You can save the decision tree.
+       GR_correction=True,			     # If True, use Gain Ratio corrected by Leroux et al.(2018) visualizing=True,		 	     # Visualize the tree
        )
 ```